Should You Leave Your Laptop Plugged in All the Time?

 Turns out, the answer isn’t entirely straightforward.
-Let’s take a look.
+So let’s take a look.

 Know Your Laptop Battery

-For both types of batteries, the following statements are true (for modern laptops):
+For both types of batteries, the following statements are true (at least as far as modern laptops are concerned):

 - A battery cannot be overcharged.
-There’s no danger of a battery being overcharged if you leave it plugged in all the time.
-As soon as it hits 100%, it will cease charging and won’t start again until the voltage falls below a certain level.
+There’s no danger of overcharging a battery if you leave it plugged in all the time.
+As soon as it hits 100 percent it will cease charging and won’t start again until the voltage falls below a certain level.

 - Fully discharging a battery will damage it.
-Having a battery fully discharged for an extended period can put it into a deep discharge state, from which it might never recover.
+Allowing the battery to become completely empty for an extended period can put it into a deep discharge state.
+This can be fatal—you might never be able to charge it again.
+(You can try these methods to jump start a dead laptop battery.)

 Things That Damage Lithium Batteries